marcelosperalta/docs_javascript/README.md

 [String.prototype.includes()](https://github.com/marcelosperalta/study_javascript/blob/master/mdn.js#L113) | Determines whether one string may be found within another string, returning true or false as appropriate.
 [String.prototype.indexOf()](https://github.com/marcelosperalta/study_javascript/blob/master/mdn.js#L126) | Returns the index within the calling String object of the first occurrence of the specified value, starting the search at fromIndex.
 Returns -1 if the value is not found.
 [String.prototype.lastIndexOf()](https://github.com/marcelosperalta/study_javascript/blob/master/mdn.js#L152) | Returns the index within the calling String object of the last occurrence of the specified value, searching backwards from fromIndex.
 Returns -1 if the value is not found.
+[String.prototype.localeCompare()](https://github.com/marcelosperalta/study_javascript/blob/master/mdn.js#L161) | Returns a number indicating whether a reference string comes before, or after, or is the same as the given string in sort order.

 ### :book: **[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript)**